cofch/ccode/README.md

 # ccode
 just for practice
-what i thingk is that if i hava learned to use it ,i will hava more money to buy candy!
+what i thingk is that if i hava learned to use it earlier,i will hava more money to buy candy!